uenot/cs561_templatezonemaps2/README.md

 ## Generating Workloads
 You will be asked to generate workloads of a specific size, and generate specific number of point and range queries.
-An incomplete workload generator is provided as part of the API that performs the required functionality (**not that you are required to implement the range query generator for specfic selectivity**).
+An incomplete workload generator is provided as part of the API that performs the required functionality (**note that you are required to implement the range query generator for specific selectivity**).
 Compile the workload generator using the "make" command, and execute using
 ```c
 ./workloadgenerator --help